-To say that George Gruhn has an appreciation for quality guitars would amount to saying that Van Gogh could paint!
+To say that George Gruhn has an appreciation for quality guitars would be equivalent to saying that Van Gogh liked to paint.
 I knew the man was knowledgable, but I had no idea to what extent…

 I was late arriving at George’s world-renowned guitar store in downtown Nashville, so I didn't see anyone from the Guild group when I entered the store.
 It is likely I wouldn’t have noticed anyone, anyway, as all I could do was take in the myriad guitars hanging on the wall and the sea of people streaming in and out.
-10 or 15 minutes flew by, and I had barely begun my own tour when I received a call from Toni asking where I was.
-The group was upstairs (by appointment only) viewing the private collection.
+10 or 15 minutes flew by as I gawked at the guitars, and I resigned myself to having missed my opportunity.
+I had barely begun my own tour when I received a call from Toni asking where I was.
+The group was upstairs (by appointment only) viewing George's private collection.

-I entered the upstairs gallery and was greeted by George, who shook one hand while handing me a guitar with the other.
+The elevator doors opened and I was immediately greeted by George, who shook one hand while handing me a guitar with the other.
+This was going to be fun!
 I sat down to play one of his prototype instruments, a Guild double cutaway.
 The guitar was relatively light, especially for a vintage Guild, and sounded great.

 After listening for a few minutes, George handed me another one of his prototype instruments, a Tacoma that had been designed to be an extremely affordable guitar.
 It had no appointments whatsoever, was small and light, and produced an amazing amount of volume.

 George listened to me play, then disappeared to return with yet another instrument for comparison.
 “Here”, he said, “Play what you were just playing on this one.” and he handed me a small, well-worn Martin.
-I handed him back the Tacoma and as I began to play emotion welled up in me just as others were spinning around in awe and amazement to locate the source of the incredible sound.
-I stopped playing to express my astonishment at this instrument.
+I handed him back the Tacoma and carefully lifted this small-bodied, unfamiliar (to me) instrument onto my lap.
+Before I began to play that guitar I just brushed my thumb across the strings and the instrument shuddered - it quivered on my lap!
+That was a new experience.
+I began to play, using the lightest touch, and it was as though the guitar leapt at the opportunity to perform.
+Emotion welled up in me just as others were spinning around in awe and amazement to locate the source of the incredible sound.
+I literally had to stop playing to wipe a tear from my eye, and took the pause to express my astonishment at this instrument.
 George smiled and told me it was a pre-war 00-28 Martin, well known for such a sound.
-He also commented on how well the Tacoma, a guitar costing 1/100th the price, held up in the comparison.
+He also commented on how well he thought the Tacoma, a guitar costing 1/100th the price, held up in the comparison.

 George Gruhn, you are a true gentleman, and I am honored to have spent such time together.
 Thank you!